darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 You have just created a reference to original object, sorry I repeat myself.

+## How to clone in one word

+Many libraries like UnderscoreJS, JQuery, and now **Lodash** do that very well therefore to **avoid reinvent the wheel** simply use it.

-## Shallow vs Deep copy
+## Shallow copy

+What is it ?

-Here just a piece of code with side effect you should be aware of from a shallow copy.
+Look at this piece of code with a side effect that you should know when using a shallow copy.

-**Only primitives**
+**Primitives only**

 ```javascript
 var _ = require('lodash');